chaos-mesh/website/docs/simulate-jvm-application-chaos.md

 ## Create experiments using YAML files

-The following example shows you the methods and effects of JVMChaos with a specified return value.
-The YAML files referred in the following steps can be found in [examples/jvm](https://github.com/chaos-mesh/chaos-mesh/tree/master/examples/jvm).
-The default work directory for the following steps is in `examples/jvm`.
-The default namespace installed by Chaos Mesh is `chaos-testing`.
+The following example shows the usage and effects of JVMChaos.
+The example specifies the return values of a method.
+The YAML files referred to in the following steps can be found in [examples/jvm](https://github.com/chaos-mesh/chaos-mesh/tree/master/examples/jvm).
+The default work directory for the following steps is also `examples/jvm`.
+The default namespace where Chaos Mesh is installed is `chaos-testing`.

-### 1. Create the target application
+### Step 1.
+Create the target application

 [Helloworld](https://github.com/WangXiangUSTC/byteman-example/tree/main/example.helloworld) is a simple Java application.
 In this section, this application is used as the target application that is to be tested.
 The target application is defined in `example/jvm/app.yaml` as follows: